Court judgments

 2. Requesting that the court order a repayment arrangement.

-3. Obtaining a court order allowing the creditor to take and sell your personal property that is otherwise not protected in bankruptcy.
+3. Obtaining a court order allowing the creditor to take and sell your personal property that’s otherwise not protected in bankruptcy.

 4. Obtaining a court order allowing the creditor to take money from your wages or bank account (called a “garnishee”).